 Long regarded as the cultural capital of Thailand, Chiang Mai is today a major travel destinations.
 Set among the highest mountains in Thailand, it is the place to go to escape from the hustle and bustle of Bangkok.

 Being a provincial city, Chiang Mai is extremely affordable by Western standard.
 I hope that when you get there, you will have the chance to explore all the places that I describe on this website, many of which you can do on foot.
 There is certainly a lot to see and do here.
 I also hope you will get to know Chiang Mai's history, handicrafts, culture, dances, food, and more, and I'll try my best to explain all of them to you right here.
-Before embarking on your trip to explore Thailand, find a place to stay through Expedia.

 A Brief History